GeneralIris/Shopee-Review-Detection/README.md

 ## What is this monstrosity!
-It's a machine learning driven towards detecting spam reviews on any Shopee product for my FYP it focuses on Storage Devices.
+It's a machine learning driven towards detecting spam reviews on any Shopee product for my FYP it focuses on Storage Devices. <br>
-A system integrated using flask with mysql as the database used to simulate the user access to the model.
+A system integrated using flask with mysql as the database used to simulate the user access to the model. <br>

+## This is da police!
+Where you get the data?

+- Obviously from Shopee itself using their API
+- Labels?
+I did it myself with my own set of rules to be considered as Spam / Ham

 ## How to use the system?
 - A user may input the URL into the system, using Shopee API in return, it spits out all the 'ham' reviews with a cooldown.
 As each 3 days, if not a single user made the search on the system, it will perform the detection otherwise less than 3 days, it will instead grab the data from the database.